-5. Do the following to configure the package:
+- 4. After TORQUE is downloaded, do the following to configure the package: - a.

-- a.
 Run ./configure.
 TORQUE has many options you can specify to configure your installation.
-For more information, see Customizing the install on page 15. - b.
+For more information, see Customizing the Install on page 15. - b.
 By default, the TORQUE directory is /var/spool/torque.
-If you want to change the location, use the --with-server-home configuration option. - c.
-By default, make install installs all files in /usr/local/bin, /usr/local/lib, /usr/local/sbin, /usr/local/include, and /usr/local/man.
+If you want to change the location, use the --with-server-home configuration option.

+c.
+By default, make install installs all files in /usr/local/bin, /usr/local/lib, /usr/local/sbin, /usr/local/include, and /usr/local/man .
 You can specify an installation prefix other than /usr/local by using --prefix as an argument to ./configure.
 Note that TORQUE cannot be installed into a directory path that contains a space.

-If you decide to use --prefix to specify a custom directory and that directory does not already exist, you must create it before running ./configure --prefix=.... [root]# ./configure
+❶ If you decide to use --prefix to specify a custom directory and that directory does not already exist, you must create it before running ./configure --prefix=....

+'''

+[root]# ./configure

+'''

-6. Run make and make install.
+5. Run make and make install.